go-goyave/goyave.dev/src/guide/basics/validation.md

 The field under validation must be present.

-If the field is a string, the string must not be empty.
 If a field is `null` and has the `nullable` rule, the `required` rules passes.
 As non-nullable fields are removed if they have a `null` value, the `required` rule doesn't pass if a field is `null` and doesn't have the `nullable` rule.

 #### nullable